runonbitcoin/run-db/README.md

 ## Use with a Browser or Mobile Client

 The same approach taken for servers can be used to improve performance of client `Run` instances.
-You should expose your RUN-DB endpoints via a domain rather than use `localhost`.
+You should expose your RUN-DB endpoints on a public or private domain rather than connect to `localhost`.
 If your client connections are not authenticated, be sure to only expose the GET endpoints and never the POST or DELETE endpoints, and use HTTPS to prevent MITM attacks.

 ## Configuration

-Create a .env file or set the following environment variables to configure the DB.
+Create a .env file or set the following environment variables before running to configure the DB.

 | Name | Description | Default |
 | ---- | ----------- | ------- |